mongoEstimated reading time: 15 minutes

 mongod.
 The entrypoint of the image is created to pass its arguments along to

 mongod.
-See below an example of setting MongoDB to use a smaller default file size via
+See below an example of setting MongoDB to use a different threading and execution model via

-$ docker run --name some-mongo -d mongo --smallfiles
+$ docker run --name some-mongo -d mongo --serviceExecutor adaptive

 And here is the same with a

-To see the full list of possible options, check the MonogDB manual on
+To see the full list of possible options, check the MongoDB manual on

 mongod or check the